ilkinabdullayev/front-end-guide/README.md

 NOTE: This guide is not professionally made and just for beginners.

+Main goal:

+Check your work time if it is at least 5 hours for a day!

 Some draft ideas:

 1. Check your job where actually presented in IT World. (should be presented experienced full stack dev)